rithmschool/react_curriculum/Unit-01/03-webpack.md

 ### Introduction + Installing Webpack

 So what is `webpack`?
 You will commonly hear it defined as a module bundler, or build tool.
-It allows us to easily create modules and then bundle our code together.
+We learned about modules in Python; in that context, a module was just a chunk of code that had been encapsulated into its own file.
+While a similar system is coming to JavaScript, it isn't quite there yet; in the meantime, tools like `webpack` let us create modules in a relatively seamless way.
+In other words, `webpack` allows us to easily create modules and then bundle our code together.
 This makes it very easy for us to write modular code using common.js modules (node.js syntax with `require`) or es2015 modules (with a very similar syntax to python modules).

+To install `webpack`, you must have installed `node`.
+From the terminal, you can then run:

 `npm install -g webpack`

 ### Essential Files

-#### package.json
+#### `package.json`

-Since we will be using `npm` which is the package manager for `node.js` to fetch packages (react, webpack etc).
+Since we will be using `npm` which is the package manager for `node.js` to fetch packages (`react`, `webpack` etc).
 We will want to create a `package.json`.
 A package.json is a file that describes the application you are building and lists all of the dependencies and development dependencies (which are not installed in production).
+The dependencies section of a `package.json` is very similar to what you see when you type `pip list` in the terminal for one of your Python projects.

-To create a package.json file you can type in `npm init` and then add whatever additional information you want or just keep pressing enter.
+To create a `package.json` file you can type in `npm init` and then add whatever additional information you want or just keep pressing enter.
 Almost all of the time, you will not need to edit this file when initializing so you can pass in the `-y` flag to confirm everything.

 Let's create our first package.json file using `npm init -y`